dvxn/qs-item-manager/README.md

  * Bulk delete
  * Bulk modify
  * Bulk copy
- * Degug properties to console
+ * Print properties to console

  _Note for changes to persist you should save the qliksense app after making changes._